pkirkaas/pkextensions/readme.md

 <span class="header-section-number">1</span> What are PkExtensions?
 ===================================================================

 PkExtensions consist of multiple components, some very Laravel specific, others more generally applicable with PHP/JavaScript/CSS.
+This is the 'experimental' branch, NOT stable.

 The guiding principal is to provide a lot of reusable functionality for things developers do all the time - so you don't have to re-implement similar functionality every time.
 For example, enhanced form inputs (like, multi-select check boxes), bound by specific CSS class names to JavaScript/jQuery event handlers.
 Which support binding complex, nested, one to many to many forms with hidden templates and deletable data sets - so almost the only code you need to write to implement complex form to abstract DB data structures are the PHP/HTML templates.